How Are Raccoons Getting Into Your Attic?

 Something to think about when a raccoon invades your attic is safety.
 A cornered animal will feel threatened and may attack.
 Also, the droppings it leaves behind can carry diseases that may infect any person that comes into contact with it.
 Repellent products are often ineffective and end up agitating the animals.
 Contacting a wildlife removal expert is the best way to protect the people living in the infested home.

 Raccoon trapping is the most effective raccoon removal method, but trapping raccoons is illegal in most states, so it’s best to hire a professional who specializes in raccoon control.
 Troublesome raccoons, as well as any baby raccoons that may be present, can be safely trapped and relocated in the wild, a safe distance from the house.
-Wildlife professionals at Animals Happen will also assist you in repairing the entry points to keep raccoons out of your attic.
+Wildlife professionals provided by Animals Happen will also assist you in repairing the entry points to keep raccoons out of your attic.